-In accordance with the requirements of Article 24 of the Governance Code for Companies & Legal Entities Listed on the Main Market (the "Governance Code" or the "Code") Issued by the Qatar Financial Markets Authority (QFMA) Board pursuant to Decision No. (5) of 2016, we have carried out a reasonable assurance engagement over the Board of Directors' Report on Internal Controls over Financial Reporting of Qatar Aluminium Manufacturing Company Q.P.S.C. (the "Company") as at 31 December 2021, based on the framework issued by the Committee of Sponsoring Organisations of the Treadway Commission "COSO framework".
+In accordance with the requirements of Article 24 of the Governance Code for Companies & Legal Entities Listed on the Main Market (the "Governance Code" or the "Code") Issued by the Qatar Financial Markets Authority (QFMA) Board pursuant to Decision No. (5) of 2016, we have carried out a limited assurance engagement over the Board of Directors' assessment of compliance with the QFMA's Requirements of Qatar Aluminium Manufacturing Company Q.P.S.C. (the "Company") as at 31 December 2022.